 Tito Santana defeating the evil Magnificent Muraco on February 11, 1984, for the title.
 The most common explanation for the lost footage was that, in taping matches for later broadcast, there was no more videotape available to tape the Santana-Muraco match.
 Only brief clips from the match exist today and were later included as part of several video releases showcasing the title's history.

 Over The Edge 1999 is one of the few PPVs to not have appeared on video or repeat.
 This is because Owen Hart died whilst he was making his entrance from the ceiling.
 The footage of Owen falling exists in the vaults but on the PPV itself it was replaced by a different camera facing the crowd.
 Owen's wife filed a lawsuit against WWE to ensure they would never release the footage, so it is unlikely we'll see it.
-Though why anyone would want to see it, or the show in general, may never be answered.
+Many fans nevertheless want to see it out of morbid curiosity.
+Photos from Owen being attended to in the ring do exist though.

 Most, if not all, matches involving Chris Benoit will likely never be re-aired or — with the exception of supercard releases such as ''WrestleMania — included in future video releases, due to the circumstances surrounding his death and the deaths of his wife and son.